 - Your name, relevant address, telephone number(s) and email address;

-- Dealings with us such as: medical enquiries, adverse event reporting, patient support scheme participation and clinical trial participation.
+- Dealings with us such as: medical enquiries, adverse event reporting, patient support scheme participation, clinical trial participation and your web activity in accessing GSK websites.

 Other persons such as third party contractors and job applicants: